uli-heller/vmdb2/README.md

 To use vmdb2, git clone the source and at the root of the source tree run the following command:

-    sudo ./vmdb2 --output simple.img simple.vmdb --log simple.log
+    sudo ./vmdb2 --output pc.img pc.vmdb --log pc.log

-`--output simple.img` specifies that the output image is called `simple.img`, the specification is `simple.vmdb` and the log file goes to `simple.log`.
+`--output pc.img` specifies that the output image is called `pc.img`, the specification is `pc.vmdb` and the log file goes to `pc.log`.

 Plugins and steps